pggPL/TransformerEngine/docs/features/low_precision_training/mxfp8/mxfp8.rst

 Tensor Cores on Blackwell multiply two blocks of elements of size ``128x128``.
 Each of these blocks has corresponding block of ``128x4`` bytes of *E8M0* scaling factors.
 Note that most blocks of scaling factors are not contiguous - Blackwell hardware cannot handle this.
-Thus swizzling rearranges the elements to make each block contiguous and lie them one after another.
+Thus swizzling rearranges the elements to make each block contiguous and lay them one after another.
 This process is illustrated in the following figure:

 .. raw:: html
    :file: img/mxfp8_tensor_scaling_layout.svg